 5. Reach out to any celebrities who you think may want to get involved.

-The first public showing of Why Can't We Serve took place on January 21, 2018, at Unity Eastside Church in Tallahassee, Florida.
-Marty Klein was on hand to answer questions from the audience.
-The comment below was contributed by one of the attendees.
+There have been two public showings of Why Can't We Serve.
+The first event took place on January 21, 2018, at Unity Eastside Church in Tallahassee, Florida.
+It was followed by a showing in St. Petersburg, FL, on March 15 at Unity of St. Petersburg.
+On both occasions, Marty Klein was on hand to answer questions from the audience, and the film was well received.
+The comment below was contributed by one of the attendees of the January 21 event.

 "As a former Army nurse (1972-1974) and a person who had a sister who was a veteran and a suicide casualty, I applaud your work.
 It was an honor to be a part of the audience today at Unity Eastside.
 I have a network of veteran connections who I will spread the word to, and will check to see when the video will be available for sale.
 When we 'disable the disability model' once and for all, and help each other move towards our own light and purpose, a healing peace will happen.
 Thank you again." - Karen Bauer